SichangHe/igem-2022-dku-backup/src/attributions.md

 literature.
 Wrote the project abstract and refined general methodology framework.
-Built protein models for candidate microbes via Alphafold and Haddock and evaluated fidelity of each model via quantiative metrics.
+Built protein models for candidate microbes via Alphafold and Haddock and evaluated fidelity of each model via quantitative metrics.
 Modelled growth of chosen microbe model computationally.

 ### Yuxiang He